misugi/zyroom/README.md

 * the movement of objects in an apartment room or guild chest

 Load a log file (chatLog) with message filtering and copying the content in HTML, BBCode, or plain text format.\
-Automatic backup of files located in Ryzom's "save" folder (keybindings, macros, map markers, groups of objects, etc.).
+Automatic backup of files located in Ryzom's "save" folder (key configuration, macros, map markers, object groups, etc.).

 ### Download
 To download the lastest version of zyRoom, [click here](https://github.com/misugi/zyroom/releases).